On the Convergence and Calibration of Deep Learning with Differential Privacy: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Janardhan Kulkarni for stimulating discussions and encouragement.
-We also thank the \texttt{Opacus} team for maintaining this amazing library and for quick response to bugs.
-This work was supported in part by NSF through CCF-1763314, a Facebook Faculty Research Award, and NIH through R01GM124111 and RF1AG063481.
+We would like to thank Weijie J. Su, Janardhan Kulkarni, Om Thakkar, and Gautam Kamath for constructive and stimulating discussions around the global clipping function.
+We also thank the \texttt{Opacus} team for maintaining this amazing library.
+This work was supported in part by NIH through R01GM124111 and RF1AG063481.